GlowingHorse/GlowingHorse.github.io/_posts/2020-06-14-basketball-board.md

   - Linear regression
 ---

 Create a basketball backboard that can make your shot always in.
-[GitHub Repo](https://github.com/GlowingHorse/BasketballHoop){: .btn .btn-green}
+[GitHub Repo](https://github.com/GlowingHorse/BasketballHoop){: .btn}

 <!--more-->